Problem definition¶

 Input

-structure provides a failsafe mechanism to construct the host/device data.Some processes (e.g. photoelectric effect, decay) can produce secondaries below the production threshold, while others (e.g. bremsstrahlung, ionization) use the production cut as their instrinsic limit.
+structure provides a failsafe mechanism to construct the host/device data.Some processes (e.g. photoelectric effect, decay) can produce secondaries below the production threshold, while others (e.g. bremsstrahlung, ionization) use the production cut as their intrinsic limit.
 By default all of these secondaries are transported, even if their energy is below the threshold.
 If the

 apply_post_interaction